rmsolgi/geneticalgorithm/README.md

             return np.array([function_for_set(matrix[i,:]) for i in range(matrix.shape[0])])
         return func
 ```
-U may want to use it for creating some specific or fast-vectorised evaluations like here:
+U may want to use it for creating some specific or fast-vectorized evaluations like here:

 ```python